Gerhardonius/masterscripts/fezscripts/README.md

 ./local_run.sh z my_run my_input.txt my_histograms.txt my_results.dat ..
 1
 ./finish.sh my_run NNLO.my_results.dat

+Benchmarks:
+checkCMSDatabase_LO: 1CPU,
+DYtail_LO: 10 CPUs, ca 1.5h, did not produce resultfile
+DYtail_LO_offZ: 20 CPUs, ca 1.5 h, dont focus on Z pole, did not produce resultfile
+DYtail_LO_hist: 20 CPUs, ca 1.5 h, with regular histogram.txt file, but high min mll, produced outpufile
+DYtail_LO: 20 CPUs, this time with boundaries in histogram_DYtail, corresponding to mllbins.txt, did not produce resultfile: SEGMENTATION FAULT

+DYtail_LO_histhmll: 20 CPUs, 20 bins with boundaries ca666 to ca4000, works like a charm.
+NOTE: numerical error in high mass regime almost as high as value
+DYtail_LO_newhist: 20 CPUs, with mllbins but in file .xyz replaced by .x (. should be fine according to manual: FORTRAN interprets it as string) did not produce resultfile: SEGMENTATION FAULT
+DYtail_LO_histhmll2: 20 CPUs, 65 bins with boundaries ca666 to ca4000, NOTE: bins where reduced to 30 this is the max number, but it workded out
+DYtail_LO_histcoarse: 20 CPUs, with mllbins but only 21 entries, works
+Note: Cern Masterthesis: binning for k-factors: 115,150,200,300,500,1500 at most 4%

 ## NNLO
 NNLO calculation is splitted in 127(154) integration sectors (Vegas integration).
 For each sector a subir is created.
 Note: dont use the ./fewzz -i executable to run sectors separately.
 Use local_run.sh as follows: